 Because satellites can't provide some of this pivotal information, other methods of data gathering were needed.
 Dropsondes and drones are two methods investigated over recent years for the direct measurement of more parameters.

 A dropsonde is an expendable device which can accurately measure pressure, temperature, and humidity.
 Incorporating a GPS module, a dropsonde can measure the wind speed and direction based on how much the wind moves the device.

 An aircraft is used to carry the sonde and drop it in a desired location.
 The readings of the sonde are transmitted to a computer in the aircraft.
 Immediately after being released, the dropsonde utilizes a small parachute to have a slow and stable descent.
 Moreover, the parachute keeps damage to the devices minimal as they strike the ground or the ocean.

 In a typical hurricane season, Hurricane Hunters deploys 1000 to 1500 dropsondes.
-The following figure illustrates some of the most important features of a dropsonde.

 This year, a Category 5 Atlantic hurricane, dubbed Hurricane Matthew, left an alarming amount of damage in its wake.
 It killed over 1,000 people and left over 1 million people in Florida without power.
 While NASA flew planes with human pilots to gather information about Hurricanes Emily and Dennis in 2005, it instead employed a reconnaissance drone to observe Hurricane Matthew.
 This drone is called a Global Hawk.

 The huge drone was sent over the hurricane to measure weather data such as temperature, air pressure, humidity, wind speed, and wind direction.
 To provide the real-time data, the drone released several dropsondes over the hurricane.
 The data captured by the dropsondes were transmitted to the National Hurricane Center in Florida, the National Oceanic and Atmospheric Administration, and other worldwide organizations that forecast weather.